-American Mountain Ash is a native deciduous small tree growing to 40 feet high and as a tree, but usually to 30 feet, and up to 8 inches in diameter or as a large multi-stemmed shrub.
+American Mountain Ash is a native deciduous small tree growing to 40 feet high as a tree, but usually to 30 feet, and up to 8 inches in diameter or as a large multi-stemmed shrub.
 As a tree it grows upright with a narrow crown that spreads and opens to a rounded structure as the tree ages.

-The bark is a light gray, smooth, and with lenticels when young but becomes grayish-brown and scaly with cracks and splits when older.
+The bark is a light gray, smooth, with lenticels when young but becomes grayish-brown and scaly with cracks and splits when older.

 The flowers: Each flower is stalked, about 1/4 inch wide with 5 rounded white petals that have narrowed bases.
 The sepals are very short, often with glands.
 The hypanthium, flower stalk and cluster stalk are usually without hair.
 Stamens number 14 to 20; there are 3 to 4 styles.

-Fruit: Each fertile flower produces a small shiny bright red to orange-red pome, about 1/4 inch in diameter, looking like small apples.
+Fruit: Each fertile flower produces a small shiny bright red to orange-red pome, about 1/4 inch in diameter, looking like a small apple.
 The sepals, being small, are inconspicuous on the pome.
 Pomes contain a few seeds and have a bitter taste.
 These mature in early autumn and can persist on the tree into the winter.

 Habitat: American Mountain Ash grows in moist soils of valleys and slopes in the more northern temperate climate areas.
 It requires sunny locations to flower and fruit and is not very tolerant of drought.

 Comparisons: S. americana is distinguished from the two other species of Sorbus that grow in Minnesota as follows: S. aucuparia, European Mountain Ash, has buds that are red-brown but more densely hairy with gray hair, and are not sticky.
 Leaflets are on average less than 3x long as wide, leaflet tips acute to rounded, no projecting point, and the underside is hairy.
 Flowers and fruit are larger.
 S. decora, the Showy Mountain Ash, also has leaflets that average less than 3x as long as wide but do not have fine hair on the underside.
+It also has sticky buds.
 It flowers about a week later than S. americana, the leaflet tip is abruptly tapered to a projecting tooth; the flowers and the fruit are larger.

 Above: Photo - Leaflets of American Mountain Ash have the widest ratio of length to width (i.e. the narrowest leaf) of the three species shown on this page - always more than 3.4x or more longer than wide.
 Tips gradually taper to a point.
 Photo courtesy USDA-NRCS Plants database.
 Line drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: Leaflet Comparison: Leaflets of the two other species noted on this page.
-1st photo - Showy Mountain Ash, S. decora, leaflet l/w ratio less than 3.2 (usually less than 3), tips more abruptly tapering with a distinct longer tooth at tip.
-2nd photo - European Mountain Ash, S. aucuparia, leaflet l/w ratio less than 3.7 (usually less than 3), leaflet tips acute to rounded, no projecting point, hairy underside.
+1st photo - Showy Mountain Ash, S. decora, leaflet L/W ratio less than 3.2 (usually less than 3), tips more abruptly tapering with a distinct longer tooth at tip.
+2nd photo - European Mountain Ash, S. aucuparia, leaflet L/W ratio less than 3.7 (usually less than 3), leaflet tips acute to rounded, no projecting point, hairy underside.

 Below: Flowers: All three species of Mountain Ash referenced on this page have similar looking inflorescences and flowers.
 1st photo - the inflorescence is a wide, dense corymb - somewhat flattened branched clusters.
 The flowers have 5 white petals, very small sepals, numerous stamens and 3 to 4 styles from a central receptacle.
 Those of Showy Mt.
 Ash shown here.